 Now it is nearly lunchtime and you are sitting there crying over your well intentioned schedule and cold coffee.

-This might sound discouraging if you are just starting out or considering homeschooling but there truly is hope!
+This might sound discouraging if you are just starting out or considering homeschooling but there truly is hope.

 Years ago I dropped the whole idea of having any kind of a schedule, no more unrealistic expectations where life isn’t able to invade school.
 Homeschool is the opposite, you cannot take the home out of the school which is often where the chaos weaves its way into your sanity.